rehabnaf/odin-recipes/README.md

 # odin-recipes
-This is a website that includes information about different recipes.
-This website will help me refresh my HTML knowledge which includes the basic HTML structure (boilerplate), headings,lists, accessibility, links and images.
+This is a website that includes information about different recipes where this will help me refresh my HTML knowledge while helping me practice my git skills.